classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/youtube-vimeo-embed.md

     ***

-2. Then you can see them on Event page.
+2. These videos will be displayed on the Event page for visitors to watch.

     ***